Hungarians in Romania: Historical background

-In August 1940, during the Second World War, the northern half of Transylvania was returned to Hungary by the second Second Vienna Award.
+In August 1940, during the Second World War, the northern half of Transylvania was returned to Hungary by the Second Vienna Award.
 Historian Keith Hitchins summarizes the situation created by the award: Some 1,150,000 to 1,300,000 Romanians, or 48 per cent to over 50 per cent of the population of the ceded territory, depending upon whose statistics are used, remained north of the new frontier, while about 500,000 Hungarians (other Hungarian estimates go as high as 800,000, Romanian as low as 363,000) continued to reside in the south.
 In September-October 1944, Northern Transylvania was retaken by the armies of Romania and the Soviet Union; the territory remained under Soviet military administration until 9 March 1945, after which it became again part of Romania.
 The Treaty of Paris (1947) overturned the Vienna Award and recognized the territory of northern Transylvania as being part of Romania.

 After the war, in 1952, a Magyar Autonomous Region was created in Romania by the communist authorities.
 The region was dissolved in 1968, when a new administrative organization of the country (still in effect today) replaced regions with counties.
-The communist authorities, and especially after Nicolae Ceaușescu's regime came to power, restarted the policy of Romanianization.
+The communist authorities, especially after Nicolae Ceaușescu's regime came to power, restarted the policy of Romanianization.

 Today, "Transylvania proper" (bright yellow on the accompanying map) is included within the Romanian counties (județe) of Alba, Bistrița-Năsăud, Brașov, Cluj, Covasna, Harghita, Hunedoara, Mureș, Sălaj (partially) and Sibiu.
-In addition to "Transylvania proper", modern Transylvania includes Crișana and part of the Banat; these regions (dark yellow on the map) are in the counties of Arad, Bihor, Caraș-Severin, Maramureș, Sălaj (partially), Satu Mare, and Timiș.
+In addition to "Transylvania proper", Transylvania in its modern, wider sense includes Crișana, and may include part of the historical Banat region; these regions (dark yellow on the map) are in the counties of Arad, Bihor, Caraș-Severin, Maramureș, Sălaj (partially), Satu Mare, and Timiș.